jpsieben7/reddit-post-scheduler/README.md

 # Setting this up with pythonanywhere

-If you do not have a server, this can e set up for free on pythonanwhere.
+If you do not have a server, this can be set up for free on pythonanwhere.
 It meets their daily limits.

 - Make an account at https://www.pythonanywhere.com
 - Naigate to the "Files" page